Marketing Strategy · AI Activation

 The Three AI Activation Patterns

-There are three patterns that turn a static ICP into a working intelligence layer.
+There are three patterns that turn a static ICP into a working system.
 All three are implementable now with current AI tooling.
 None require a data science team.

 Pattern 1: AI-Scored Lead Fit

-Score every inbound lead against your ICP criteria before it reaches a rep. Output: a fit score with a rationale, not just a number.
+Score every inbound lead against your ICP criteria before it reaches a rep. What you get: a fit score with a rationale, not just a number.

 Pattern 2: Synthetic Persona Validation